kohbanye/playwrighty/README.md

 # Playwrighty

-Playwrighty is a CLI tool for running E2E tests written in natural language using Markdown files.
+A bun-based CLI tool for running E2E tests written in natural language using Markdown files.

 ## Features